About Immune Deficiency

 In order to determine whether you may have an immune deficiency, your allergist or immunologist (a healthcare professional who specializes in the immune system) will thoroughly review your family’s medical history and may order a physical exams, blood tests or vaccines developed to test the immune response.
 Immune deficiency treatment options may include antibody replacement therapy, often called IVIG therapy.
 This involves an infusion of antibodies to essentially replace the antibodies that your body fails to produce.
 Bone marrow transplantation, stem cell transplantation and gene therapy also are options for serious immune deficiency conditions.

 If you exhibit any of the warning signs for immune deficiency, contact Allergy & Asthma Specialists of North Florida to schedule an appointment today.
-You’ll find a conveniently located Jacksonville, FL area office on University Boulevard, on the Westside, in Mandarin and in Orange Park in nearby Clay County.
+You’ll find conveniently located Jacksonville, FL area allergy and asthma offices on St John's Bluff, on Dunn Ave., on San Jose in Mandarin and in Orange Park in nearby Clay County.
 We can help diagnose and manage your immune deficiency problems.